tobyab/tobyab/about.md

 I play the piano and cello 🎵
 I love books 📚

-If you would like to get in contact with me, please don't hesitate to send me an email at tobyb.xyz!
+If you would like to get in contact with me, please don't hesitate to send me an email at toby@tobyb.xyz!
 For more information about me, please visit my personal website, https://tobyb.xyz/!
 Thanks for visiting my profile, and I hope you have a nice day! -Toby 🏳️‍🌈